Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Reservoir engineering with driven-damped spins

 where we have introduced the function $\mathcal{S}_{\rm max}(r)$ describing the peak value as a function of $r$, and the function $0\le L_{ij}^{(\ell)}(r) \le 1$ containing the normalized Lorentzian enveloped.
 These functions explicitly read

 The functions $\mathcal{S}_{\mathrm{max}}(r) $, $\Gamma_\ell(r)$ and the product $\mathcal{S}_{\mathrm{max}}(r) L_{ij}^{(\ell)}(r)$ are shown in Fig.~\ref{fig:lorentz}.

-The asymmetry matrix of Eq.~\eqref{eq:Aijl1} can be decomposed in the form $z_\ell A^{(\ell)}$, with a controllable prefactor $z_\ell$, in different ways: \begin{enumerate} \item One possible choice, adopted in the main text, is to assume a tuneable value of the dispersive coupling $\chi_\ell$, which can be achieved simply by varying the detuning of the spin's transition frequency from the resonator chain, and a fixed ratio $r_\ell$ for the driving parameters on the spin.
-In particular the choice of decomposition is
+In order to control the system, the asymmetry matrix of Eq.~\eqref{eq:Aijl1} can be decomposed in the form $z_\ell A^{(\ell)}$, with a controllable prefactor $z_\ell$, in different ways: \begin{enumerate} \item One possible choice, adopted in the main text, is to assume a tuneable value of the dispersive coupling $\chi_\ell$ up to a maximal value $\chi_{\rm max}$, which can be achieved simply by varying the detuning of the spin's transition frequency from the resonator chain, and a fixed ratio $r_\ell$ for the driving parameters on the spin.
+In particular, the choice of decomposition is